ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 <!-- FIXME: using resource-id header in MIME part -->

-The extension specified in this document is NOT compatible with the original incremental update extension {{RFC8895}}.
-A legacy ALTO client CANNOT recognize the compound client-id, and a legacy ALTO server MAY use the same client-id for updates of both parts.
+ALTO clients and servers MUST follow the specifications given in Section 5.2 of

-ALTO clients and servers MUST follow the specifications given in this document to support incremental updates for a Path Vector resource.
+{{RFC8895} to support incremental updates for a Path Vector resource.

 ## Compatibility with Cost Calendar